abunai-dev/ARC3N/README.md

 5) Open the zip and copy the contents of the `fontawesome-free-6.5.2-web` folder to your newly create `fontawesome` folder in the project
 6) Navigate to the `UncertaintySourceArchive` folder in your console
 7) Run `npm install` in your console
+8) Run `npm run fetch-uncertainties` in your console
-8) Run `npm run dev` in your conosle
+9) Run `npm run dev` in your conosle
-9) Open the tooling at http://localhost:5173/
+10) Open the tooling at http://localhost:5173/